matthijsz/pysumstats/README.md

 There is no publication attached to this package, and I am not going to force anyone to reference me or make me a co-author or whatever, I want this to remain easily accessible.
 But I would greatly appreciate it if you add a link to this github, or a reference to it in the acknowledgements or something like that. <br/>
-If you have any questions, want to help add methods or want to let me know you are planning a publication with this, you can get in touch via the [pypi website of this project](https://pypi.org/project/pysumstats/).
+If you have any questions, want to help add methods or want to let me know you are planning a publication with this, you can get in touch via the [pypi website of this project](https://pypi.org/project/pysumstats/). <br/>
+If you use the `.gwama()` method, please refer to the original publication: [Baselmans, et al. (2019)](https://www.nature.com/articles/s41588-018-0320-8).

 # Installation

 This package was made for Python 3.7.
 Clone the package directly from this github, or install with

-`pip3 install pysumstats`
+`pip3 install --upgrade pysumstats`

 # Usage